-The West African Network of Central Authorities and Prosecutors (WACAP), established in May 2013, is a network of focal points of the 17 countries of the Economic Community of West African States (ECOWAS): Benin, Burkina Faso, Cabo Verde, Chad, Côte d’Ivoire, Gambia, Ghana, Guinea, Guinea Bissau, Liberia, Mali, Mauritania, Niger, Nigeria, Senegal, Sierra Leone, and Togo.
+The West African Network of Central Authorities and Prosecutors (WACAP), established in May 2013, is a network of focal points of the 15 countries of the Economic Community of West African States (ECOWAS): Benin, Burkina Faso, Cabo Verde, Côte d’Ivoire, Gambia, Ghana, Guinea, Guinea Bissau, Liberia, Mali, Niger, Nigeria, Senegal, Sierra Leone, plus Chad and Mauritania.

 WACAP is a UNODC initiative implemented with the support of the ECOWAS Commission and the ECOWAS Court of Justice.
 The Network is an outcome of the Bamako Declaration on Impunity, Justice and Human Rights in West Africa, adopted in December 2011, where ECOWAS States agreed to take specific action to promote mutual legal assistance networks among prosecutors in different countries and develop a regional strategy to facilitate prosecution of persons involved in transnational organized crime.

 WACAP, in line with the United Nations Convention against Transnational Organized Crime (UNTOC), is strengthening capacity and operational cooperation among authorities responsible for international cooperation in criminal matters and supporting prosecutors/magistrates, in particular, to more effectively combat all forms of organized and serious crime, including terrorism, and to recover the proceeds of such crimes.